Setting up a Redash Instance

 If you do not use one of our cloud images, you must manually set up Redash’s secret keys:

-1. Create a .env in the same folder as your docker-compose.yml file.
+1. Create a .env in the same folder as your compose.yaml file.

 2. Write any sensitive environment variables in bash syntax: